BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/01_0_Introducing_Bitcoin.md

 ### How Are Transactions Stored?

-Transactions are combined into larger blocks of data, which are stored on the network.
+Transactions are combined into larger blocks of data, which are then written to the blockchain ledger.
 A block is built in such a way that it cannot be replaced or rewritten once several blocks have been built after it.
 This is what makes bitcoins non-repudiable: the decentralized global ledger where everything is recorded is effectively a permanent and unchangeable database.

 However, the process of building these blocks is stochastic: it's somewhat random, so you can never be assured that a transaction will be placed in a specific block.
-Moreso, there can be changes in blocks if they're very recent, but only if they're _very_ recent.
+There can also be changes in blocks if they're very recent, but only if they're _very_ recent.
 So, things become non-repudiable (and permanent and unchangeable) after a little bit of time.

 ### How Are Transactions Protected?

 The funds contained in a Bitcoin transaction are locked with a cryptographic puzzle.
 These puzzles are designed so that they can be easily solved by the person who the funds were sent to.
 This is done using the power of public-key cryptography.

+Funds are further protected by the use of hashes.
+Public keys aren't actually stored in the blockchain, only public-key hashes are.
+This means that even if quantum computer were to come along, Bitcoin transactions would remain protected by this second level of cryptography.

-### How Are Transactions Written?
+### How Are Transactions Created?

 The heart of each Bitcoin transaction is a FORTH-like scripting language that is used to lock the transaction.
 To respend the money, the recipient provides specific information to the script that proves he's the intended recipient.